Pink Armenia: History

 Pink Armenia was founded in 2007 and its main focus is on raising public awareness on LGBT issues and sexually transmitted infection prevention.
 Since 2007, its programs included trainings and conferences in Gyumri, Dilijan, Vanadzor, and Yerevan.

 On 21 May 2012, the organization held a diversity parade in Yerevan to commemorate World Day for Cultural Diversity.

 In May 2015, the organization sent a letter to the former President of Armenia, Serzh Sargsyan calling on the president to protect the rights of LGBT people and for government officials to monitor the cases of direct and indirect discrimination on sexual orientation and gender identity grounds.

 According to a 2016 survey study on societal attitudes towards LGBT people, conducted by PINK Armenia and the Women's Initiatives Supportive Group in neighboring Georgia, only 9% of Armenians said they knew an LGBT person.

 In October 2016, Pink Armenia hosted a premiere of "Listen To Me: Untold Stories Beyond Hatred," a documentary film produced by PINK Armenia about the lives of ten LGBT individuals in Armenia.
 Pink Armenia invited several government representatives and ministries to attend the film's premiere, however none responded.
 In 2017, the Golden Apricot Yerevan International Film Festival cancelled screenings of both "Listen to Me" and Apricot Groves.
 Pink called the incident "not only discrimination against Armenian LGBT community, and violation of freedom of expression and freedom to create, but also a slap to Armenian cinematography[.]"

 In 2018, at GALAS LGBTQ+ Armenian Society's twentieth anniversary gala in Glendale, California, Pink Armenia director Mamikon Hovsepyan stated "Armenia has such a great potential to become one of the best countries in the world where human rights are protected, where everybody enjoys equality and harmony, where discrimination has no place."

+On 28 February 2018, Equality Armenia hosted a charity event in Pasadena to raise funds for Pink Armenia.

 During an increase in anti-LGBT+ political discourse in 2018, Hasmik Petrosyan, an attorney for PINK Armenia, stated "It's very unpleasant to hear that LGBT is a headache for the government.
 But let's face it, it is.
 In such political turmoil, when everything will be used against you, it's hard to change the direction of the narrative.
 The LGBT issue is being artificially put on the agenda for political reasons, to manipulate the public."